mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

+---
-# Episode 53 - Mauricio Aniche Systematic Software Testing
+episode: "Episode 53 - Mauricio Aniche Systematic Software Testing"
+permalink: /tests-find-bugs
+status: publish
+type: transcript
+---

 [00:00:00] **Michaela:** Hello, and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla, and today I have to pleasure to